 Survey frog and toad populations in your area by participating in the North American Amphibian Monitoring Program, which will teach you how to identify frogs and toads by their calls.

 Monitor the timing of plant flowering in the Appalachian Mountains as you hike trails.
 The Appalachian Mountain Club will use the data as part of a study to understand how changes in climate are affecting mountain flora.

 Help find, map and prevent invasive species in America's wilderness areas, wild rivers, and other natural areas by becoming a Wild Spotter™ citizen scientist volunteer.
 Download the mobile app before your next hike!!

-As always, we encourage you to #recreateresponsibly, including practicing social distancing, using Leave No Trace principles, and being an active part of making the outdoors safe, accessible and welcoming for people of all identities and abilities.
+As always, we encourage you to #recreateresponsibly and to follow Leave No Trace principles, and being an active part of making the outdoors safe, accessible and welcoming for people of all identities and abilities.